hurairaWithCode/testing/README.md

 # testing
-This isn a demo text
+This isn a demo text suit